yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

 server that uses local and remote workers to complete these.
 Jobs benefit from being close to data and can be trigerred by reactive queries, too.

+## Scaling

+Even though your need in extra computing goes down when performance is higher, you will need to scale at some point.
+Building on and augmenting Postgres' own replication facilities, Omnigres can grow your deployment smoothly.
+Having control over migrations workflow gives us better control over scaling roll out and schema synchronization.

+Beyond physical and logical replication, novel approaches like Neon DB can also facilitate beter scaling and elastic resource use.

+Think about it this way: Omnigres is ultimately an application server with a database inside.
+That database's replication, foreign data wrappers and elastic provisioning allows the application server to scale horizontally.

 ## What do I do with legacy pieces?

 Don't throw them out!
 Also, you don't have to rewrite them right away, either.
-Omnigres platform can also be used as a manager/orchestrator for external components (like containers[^omni_containers]) so that you maintain the source of truth in a single place and can query or direct traffic to these components based on the data you have.
+Omnigres platform can also be used as a manager/orchestrator for external components (like containers[^omni_containers]) so that you maintain the source of truth in a single place and can query against or sent traffic to these components based on the data you have.

 [^omni_containers]: There's [omni_containers extension](https://github.com/omnigres/omnigres/tree/master/extensions/omni_containers) already,
 but it's not quite documented yet.